KonstantinaT/D2Deep/README.md

 D2Deep: Combining evolution and protein language models for cancer driver mutation prediction
 =========

-The method capitalizes on the abundance of available protein sequences, state-of-the-art Large Language Model architectures (Prot-T5 [1]) and Evolutionary Information from Multiple Sequence Alignments.
+The method capitalizes on the abundance of available protein sequences, state-of-the-art Large Language Model architectures (Prot-T5[1]) and Evolutionary Information from Multiple Sequence Alignments[2].
 The statistical model incorporated makes possible the calculation of confidence score for each prediction facilitating its interpretation.
+Our website provides a comprehensive set of tools for querying and visualizing protein mutations.

 Table of contents
 =================